Front for the Liberation of the Enclave of Cabinda: Togo football team bus attack

 On 8 January 2010, while being escorted by Angolan forces through the disputed territory of Cabinda, the team bus of the Togo national football team was attacked by gunmen as it travelled to 2010 Africa Cup of Nations tournament.
 The ensuing gunfight resulted in the deaths of the assistant coach, team spokesman and bus driver, as well as injuring several others.

 An offshoot of the FLEC claimed responsibility.
 Rodrigues Mingas, secretary general of the Front for the Liberation of the Enclave of Cabinda-Military Position (Flec-PM), said his fighters had meant to attack security guards as the convoy passed through Cabinda.
 "This attack was not aimed at the Togolese players but at the Angolan forces at the head of the convoy," Mingas told France 24 television.
 "So it was pure chance that the gunfire hit the players.
 We don't have anything to do with the Togolese and we present our condolences to the African families and the Togo government.
 We are fighting for the total liberation of Cabinda."

 Kidnappings

 Members of the group have taken several foreign citizens hostage in Cabinda.
 In May 2000, FLEC-FAC kidnapped three foreign and one local employee of a Portuguese contractor who were released in two months.

 External support

-France has a big interest in Angola.
+France has had a large interest in Angola.
 The French oil giant TotalEnergies which made a new offshore oil discovery in October 2009, has been expanding its presence in Angola.
 The country is the second largest contributor for production of TotalEnergies after Nigeria.
 According to Angolan media, France and Portugal will allow extradition of leaders of the separatist movement in the wake of the 2010 attacks on Togo's football team for which FLEC claimed the responsibility.